ANXS/nodejs/README.md

 nodejs_version: "0.11.13"           # nodejs version to install.
 nodejs_install_method: "binary"     # "source" or "binary" (package is not available for 0.11)
 ```

+#### Testing
+This project comes with a Vagrantfile, this is a fast and easy way to test changes to the role, fire it up with `vagrant up`

+See [vagrant docs](https://docs.vagrantup.com/v2/) for getting setup with vagrant

+Once your VM is up, you can reprovision it using either `vagrant provision`, or `ansible-playbook tests/playbook.yml -i vagrant-inventory`

+If you want to toy with the test play, see [tests/playbook.yml](./tests/playbook.yml), and change the variables in [tests/vars.yml](./tests/vars.yml)

+If you are contributing, please first test your changes within the vagrant environment, (using the targeted distribution), and if possible, ensure your change is covered in the tests found in [.travis.yml](./.travis.yml)

 #### Thanks to
 - [Nicolas Bazire](https://github.com/nicbaz)